 Clients were invoiced manually each week for work completed and the business owner would then send the invoice for payment.

 The client would they make a bank transfer to the company for the invoice.
 The business owner would then check the bank and reconcile payments made by the client.

 In the event that the invoice hadn’t been paid, a follow up email would be sent, and if still unpaid a telephone call was made to chase the payment.

-By switching to an invoicing and payment provider, in this case Freshbooks, the invoice was generated with a link to make payment.
-A process which proved easier for the customer to pay the invoice, in most cases the customer paid immediately on receipt of the invoice.
+Switch to an invoicing and payment provider, ie: Freshbooks, the invoice will be generated and a link to make payment.
+Making it easy for the customer to pay the invoice.
+In most cases the customer will pay immediately on receipt of the invoice.

 It also is improved cash flow for the business and cut out having to raise manual invoices.
-Also it reduced time spent reconciling the bank account with outstanding invoices, as any unpaid invoices would show on Freshbooks as outstanding.
+Also it reduced time spent reconciling the bank account with outstanding invoices.
+Freshbooks will keep a track of any outstanding amounts.

-The cost in terms of subscription to Freshbooks to the business is under £20:00 per month. £20 a month saving at least 10 hours per month.
+The cost for subscription to Freshbooks is under £20:00 per month. £20 a month saving at least 10 hours per month.

 Online Booking & Staff Schedule

 Another time consuming task is allocating Jobs and schedules.
 However, a quick win is to set up a online or cloud based schedule.
 Many will automatically allocate work to team member.

 Even better is to have an online booking system on your website.
 There is no better feeling than waking up in the morning to a new a booking.
 Simply, allocate the job to a team member.